Your HDB flat has finally completed its Minimum Occupation Period (MOP) of five years.

 You don’t have to, but we recommend paying off your HDB loan ASAP if you can afford it.

 Generally speaking, unless you live in one of those million-dollar HDB flats, yours should cost less than the private property.
 For some, the HDB flat’s remaining HDB loan amount can be relatively low at under $100,000, which they can afford to pay off.

 However, they are quite happy to leave it alone if the monthly deduction comes entirely from their CPF account since they don’t feel the pinch of having to pay cash.

 Another common reason: “I already plan to rent out my private property.
 If the rental income can cover that loan, why would I trouble myself by running to HDB to pay off my flat?”
 Here’s why:

-Banks often offer better interest rates for new loans
+Banks may offer better interest rates for new loans

-Unlock your CPF Ordinary Account to finance your condo’s monthly payment
+Use CPF Ordinary Account to pay your condo’s monthly payment

-5. Can You Rent Out Your HDB Flat to Finance Your Private Property?
+5. Can I Rent Out My HDB Flat to Pay For My Condo?

 You need to dispose of your HDB flat within six months of buying a completed or off-plan private residential property in Singapore.

 For Singapore citizens: Theoretically no.